Conformal weldings of random surfaces: SLE and the quantum gravity zipper

-The marginal law of $x$ is absolutely continuous with respect to Lebesgue measure, and conditioned on $x$ the law of $h$ is that of its original law {\em plus} a deterministic function that has the form $-\gamma \log|x - \cdot|$ plus a smooth function.
-This description immediately implies Proposition \ref{p.gammawedge}.
+The marginal law of $x$ is absolutely continuous with respect to Lebesgue measure, and conditioned on $x$ the law of $h$ is that of its original law {\em plus} a deterministic function that has the form $-\gamma \log|x - \cdot|$ plus a deterministic smooth function.
+In a small neighborhood of $x$, this deterministic smooth function is approximately constant, which means that $h^*$ looks like (up to additive constant) the $h$ used to define an $\alpha$-$\log$-singular free quantum surface in \eqref{eqn::freesurface}, with $\alpha = \gamma$.
+If we write $A_t' = B_t + (\alpha - Q)t$, then we find that $h^*$ looks like the $h$ used to define a $\gamma$-quantum wedge in \eqref{eqn::hwedge}, except with $A$ replaced by $A'$.

+Now replacing $h^*$ by $h^* + C/\gamma$ corresponds to adding $C/\gamma$ to the process $B$ from \eqref{eqn::freesurface}, and hence also corresponds to adding $C/\gamma$ to the process $A'$, which translates the graph of $A'$ vertically.
+Recall from above that translating the graph of $A'$ horizontally corresponds to a coordinate change; so we can translate $A'$ so that it hits zero for the first time at the origin.
+It is not hard to see that as $C \to \infty$, the law of $A'$ thus translated converges to the law of $A$.
+Since the law of $h^\dagger$ is scale invariant and can be chosen independently, this implies the proposition statement. \end{proof}

 We will later show (see Proposition \ref{p.gammawedge2}) that the conclusion of the proposition still holds if (when generating $x$ and $h$) we condition on particular values for $\nu_h[a,x]$ and $\nu_h[x,b]$.